Bouyon music

-Bouyon (pronunciation: boo-yoh) is a genre of Dominican music that originated in Dominica in the late 1980s.
+Bouyon (pronunciation: boo-your) is a genre of Dominican music that originated in Dominica in the late 1980s.
 Prominent bouyon groups include Windward Caribbean Kulture (WCK); Roots, Stems and Branches (RSB); and First Serenade.

 "Hardcore bouyon", also called "Gwada-Bouyon," is another type of bouyon, different from the Dominican genre, which began through musical collaborations between citizens of Dominica and Guadeloupe, who both speak Antillean Creole.
 The term bouyon means something akin to "gumbo soup" or "coubouyon poisson" (a typical Caribbean dish) in Antillean Creole.
 Bouyon music is a mix of traditional and modern music, and is popular across much of the Caribbean.

 Origin

 Bouyon blends jing ping, cadence-lypso and traditional dances, namely bèlè, quadrille, chanté mas and lapo kabwit, mazurka, zouk and other styles of Caribbean music.

 Offshoots

 Jump up

 In 1987, Exile One recorded a Chanté mas and Lapo Kabwit song, "L'hivernage", commonly referred to as the yo.
 The French Antilleans referred to the beat as "jump up music" because of its carnival style sound.
 This jump upbeat was later modified to become bouyon or modern soca music.
 (As printed on Exile One's album "creole attitude").

 In Guadeloupe and Martinique, "Jump up" refers generally to bouyon music.